 Please note tours and visits are not offered to Early Learning Centres at this time.

 Bookings dependent on availability and information school/community group can provide on how they are currently or aim to save waste from landfill.
-Please give details on what you are currently doing or aim to do with the Best Practice Project Plan(DOCX, 24KB) which will help guide your school/group with measurable outcomes.
+Please give details on what you are currently doing or aim to do with the School waste and recycling audit(PDF, 169KB) which will help guide your school/group with measurable outcomes.

 DIY waste-wise programs